xfhelen/MMBench/README.md

-# MMBench: A Benchmark and Toolkit for Characterizing and Understanding End-to-End Multi-modal Neural Networks
+# MMBench: A Benchmark and Toolkit to Characterize End-to-End Multi-modal DNN Workloads

 ## 1. Introduction